Margaret Tebbit: Later life and death

 Lady Tebbit was vice-president of the spinal-cord injury charity Aspire.
-She appeared on the BBC Radio programme Desert Island Discs on 31 December 1995; she compared her experiences of severe post-natal depression with her later physical disability.
+She appeared on the BBC Radio programme Desert Island Discs on 31 December 1995, choosing Evert Taube's "Nocturne" (played by Julian Lloyd Webber), Hillier's Dictionary of Plants by Harold Hillier and "an endless team of Man Fridays" as her favourite record, book and luxury item respectively; she compared her experiences of severe post-natal depression with her later physical disability.

-Lady Tebbit died at home in Bury St Edmunds, Suffolk, on 19 December 2020 at the age of 86, having had dementia with Lewy bodies.
+Lady Tebbit died at home in Bury St Edmunds, Suffolk, on 19 December 2020, aged 86, having had depression and Lewy body dementia.